phillbush/legv8/cpu-pipelined/README.md

 When data forwarding is used, data is forwarded from a pipeline register to a unit that uses that data as soon as it is available, before the instruction that generates the data completes.
-Data forwarding is performed by the data forwarding module.
+Data forwarding is controlled by the data forwarding module.

 ## SEE ALSO